cottand/web-portfolio/src/assets/markdown/blog/MultiArchNixDockerImages.md

 }
 ```

-The above `containerImage` package will build a TAR, labeled `nico.dcotta.eu:nix` by default.
+The above `containerImage` package will build a TAR, labeled `nico.dcotta.com:nix` by default.
 To put this in CI, let's say we start with a plain, simple Actions workflow that builds an image and pushes it to
 your [ghcr.io](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) registry.